The file server in the closet behind the front office ran nine years without a complaint. This morning it won't boot.

 - Write down what happened.
 The cause, how long recovery took, what was missing.
 Then fix the plan while it's fresh.

-The Quiet Bonus: Cyber Insurance Renewals and Customer Audits Get Easier
+The Paperwork Payoff: Renewals and Audits Get Easier

 What is the 3-2-1 backup rule?

-The 3-2-1 rule means keeping three copies of your data, on two different types of storage, with one copy off-site.
-For a small shop, that's your live data, a backup device in the building for fast restores, and a cloud copy that survives a fire, theft, or ransomware.
+The 3-2-1 backup rule means keeping three copies of your data, on two different types of storage, with one copy off-site.
+For small manufacturers, that usually looks like the live data on your server, a second copy on a backup appliance in the building for fast restores, and a third copy in the cloud that a fire or ransomware hit can't touch.

 How often should a small manufacturer back up its data?

-Back up your ERP or job system and active job files with frequent snapshots — hourly or better — and everything else at least nightly.
-If your shop runs a second or third shift, schedule backups around the clock, because a 6 pm backup misses everything those shifts produce.
+Back up your job-system database and active CAD/CAM files at least hourly, and everything else at least nightly.
+If your shop runs a second or third shift, schedule snapshots around the clock: a backup that finishes at 6 pm misses everything those shifts produce.
+Frequency should match how much re-entered work you can live with losing.

 Does cyber insurance require data backups?